-Starting from only basic math, we build up a foundation for linear regression and its application to causal inference.
-The course is focused on the tools needed to do research and draws examples from across the social sciences.
-Students can take it both as a first course in linear regression or as a deeper dive into regression than a typical undergraduate sequence.
+This course is the first of the two-semester sequence for Ph.D. students in Sociology.
+It is primarily designed for graduate students in the social sciences.
 Students will learn the statistical and computational principles necessary to perform modern, flexible, and creative analysis of quantitative social data.
-The overarching goal is to move you from being consumers of quantitative research to producers of it.
+The overarching goal of the year is to move you from being consumers of quantitative research to producers of it.
 It will require a lot of hard work for all of us to achieve that goal; however, we have structured the class to provide you the maximal return on every hour of work you put in.
 As you read through this syllabus you will find numerous avenues for seeking help.
 If you are willing to put in the time, we are always happy to help.
 Please don't be shy about telling us where you need support.